FAQs on How to Claim a Pension from Abroad

 More on other sites

 Question: I turn 63 this year and am about to retire in Finland.
-I have also worked in Germany and would like to apply for the pension funds I have accrued there at the same time.
-Can I apply for a pension from Germany already at age 63?
+I have also worked in Germany and would like to claim for the pension funds I have accrued there at the same time.
+Can I claim for a pension from Germany already at age 63?

 Foreign pensions set up in law also affect the Finnish pension benefits.
-For example, if you get an earnings-related pension from abroad, you cannot be granted or get a partial pension in Finland.
-If you get a foreign pension that is based on residence or work, you cannot be paid Kela’s pension assistance.
+For example, if you get an earnings-related pension from abroad, you cannot be paid a part-time pension.
+The partial old-age pension is not

 If you are self-employed, your obligation to take out insurance ends when you start to get a pension set up in law (also a foreign one).
 After that, you can take out voluntary pension insurance for your self-employment.